thelondonsmiths/Solex_ser_recon_EN/README.md

 The "Rotate png images" silder applies only to the final png output images.
 Rotation is counterclockwise in degrees (0, 90, 180, 270).

 If "Correct transversalium lines" is not checked, then the program makes no attempt to fix line defects.
 The default should be for this box to be checked.
 The function for fixing line defects works well if they are fairly narrow.
-Wide, dark lines may require a more manual process.
+For Wide, dark lines try using the "Stubborn transversalium" feature.
 For protuberance images, the ones with the black disc, turning off the transversalium is recommended.
 This because the transversalium filter affects the dark sky background but is irrelevant if the surface is masked.

 The slider for "Transversalium correction strength" can be adjusted from low (weak) to high (strong).